Onurene/olympics-sql-analytics/README.md

 # olympics-sql-analytics

-Analyzing olympics dataset on SQL server sql queries
+Analyzing olympics dataset on MS SQL Server

 ## Problem
 In this project, I have answered 15 questions related to Olympics data.